 - A legal claim takes up a lot of personal time and resources.

-- If you file out of state, you will have to travel.
+- If you file out of state, you have to travel.

-- Claims are filed against the government or military if your condition is related to military service.
+- Claims are filed against the government if your condition is related to military service.

 Asbestos Trust Funds

-Many manufacturing companies that used asbestos in their products had to declare bankruptcy after a flood of mesothelioma claims wiped them out.
-Realizing that there were still tens of thousands of individuals who could still develop mesothelioma, Congress amended the bankruptcy code in 1994.
+Many companies that used asbestos in their products declared bankruptcy after a flood of claims wiped them out.
+Realizing that thousands more could develop mesothelioma, Congress amended the bankruptcy code in 1994.

-This allowed liable companies to set up trust funds for people who had been exposed to their products without protection.
-Trust funds ensure that those harmed can receive compensation even if the company that harmed them has bankrupted.
+Doing so allowed liable companies to set up trust funds for people exposed to their products.
+Trust funds ensure that those harmed can receive mesothelioma compensation.

-Filing a trust fund claim requires providing detailed evidence regarding the victim’s diagnosis and exposure to asbestos products.
-An experienced attorney can help patients outline their exposure history so they can access their fair share of funds.
+Filing a trust fund claim requires providing detailed information and evidence of exposure to asbestos.
+An experienced attorney can help patients outline their exposure history and access their fair share of funds.
 Get access to asbestos trust funds now.

 Compensation for Veterans

-Veterans make up a third of the 3,000 cases of mesothelioma that are diagnosed each year due to the overabundance of asbestos use in the military.
-Because of this, they have the benefit of being able to file claims with the VA as well as with the regular court system; they also have access to asbestos trust funds.
+Veterans make up around one-third of the roughly 3,000 mesothelioma cases diagnosed annually in the country.
+The high rate of mesothelioma among veterans is due to the overabundance of asbestos in the military.
+Veterans can file claims with the VA as well as with the court system.
+They also have access to asbestos trust funds.

-Here are three ways veterans can get financial compensation for their mesothelioma diagnosis or other asbestos-related diseases:
+Here are three ways veterans can get VA compensation for their mesothelioma diagnosis or other asbestos-related diseases:

 Get Help Filing a Claim